BOOK AN ADS

 Old Stavanger on the west side of Vågen comprises 173 wooden buildings from the 18th century.
 Most of them are small, white cottages.
 This part of Stavanger is a popular living area and many galleries and handicrafts’ boutiques are located in this part of the city.

 In the Stavanger region, there will always be an event that will catch your interest.
-More than 30 large events and festivals take place every year to view what is on when you visit click here.
+More than 30 large events and festivals take place every year.

 One of the most popular events is Gladmat, Scandinavia’s biggest food festival!
 The festival shares what the region has to offer when it comes to food and culture.
 This festival is one of the highlights in the summer season and attracts over 200,000 guests during the 4 days the festival takes place.